hamishgibbs/yui/README.md

 * Quickly updating your todo list
 * Tracking short-term project goals
-* Recording when you added, prioritised, and completed project goals.
+* Recording when you added, prioritised, and completed tasks.

 #### Contributions